Volkskammer

+In practice, however, like most communist legislatures, it was a rubber stamp body that did little more than ratify decisions already made by the SED Politburo.
+By the 1970s and before the Peaceful Revolution, the Volkskammer only met two to four times a year.

 Membership

-In October 1949 the Volksrat charged with drafting the Constitution of East Germany proclaimed itself the Volkskammer and requested official recognition as a national legislature from the Soviet Military Administration in Germany.
+In October 1949 the Volksrat ("People's Council"), charged with drafting the Constitution of East Germany, proclaimed itself the Volkskammer and requested official recognition as a national legislature from the Soviet Military Administration in Germany.
 This was granted by Soviet Deputy Foreign Minister Andrei Gromyko.
-The Volkskammer then convened with the Landerkammer to elect Wilhelm Pieck as the first President of East Germany and Otto Grotewohl as the first Prime Minister of East Germany.
+The Volkskammer then convened with the Länderkammer to elect Wilhelm Pieck as the first President of East Germany and Otto Grotewohl as the first Prime Minister of East Germany.

 From its founding in 1949 until the first competitive elections in March 1990, all members of the Volkskammer were elected via a single list from the National Front, a popular front/electoral alliance dominated by the SED.
 In addition, seats were also allocated to various organizations affiliated with the SED, such as the Free German Youth.
 Effectively, the SED held control over the composition of the Volkskammer.
 In any event, the minor parties in the National Front were largely subservient to the SED, and were required to accept the SED's "leading role" as a condition of their continued existence.

 The members of the People's Chamber were elected in multi-member constituencies, with four to eight seats.
 To be elected, a candidate needed to receive half of the valid votes cast in their constituency.
 If, within a constituency, an insufficient number of candidates got the majority needed to fill all the seats, a second round was held within 90 days.
 If the number of candidates getting this majority exceeds the number of seats in the respective constituency, the order of the candidates on the election list decided who got to sit in the Volkskammer.
 Candidates who lost out on a seat because of this would become successor candidates who would fill casual vacancies which might occur during a legislative period.